Self Assessment, start to finish

 We tell you honestly whether staying a sole trader or incorporating puts more in your pocket, based on your actual profit, not a one-size-fits-all rule.

 The part that catches people out is payments on account.
-Once your bill passes a certain size, HMRC asks you to pay next year in advance, in two instalments.
-Your first proper year can therefore feel like paying one and a half years of tax at once.
+Once your bill passes £1,000, HMRC asks you to pay towards next year in advance, in two instalments on 31 January and 31 July.
+Your first proper year can feel like paying one and a half years of tax at once.

-We prepare and file your return to the 31 January online deadline, reconcile it against your records, and tell you the exact figure to pay and when, payments on account included.
-No guessing, no January scramble.
+As your sole trader tax return accountant, we register you, prepare the return and file it to the 31 January online deadline.
+We reconcile it against your records and tell you the exact figure to pay and when, payments on account included.
+No guessing, and no January panic.

-On a vehicle you can claim actual running costs or simplified mileage at 55p a mile for the first 10,000 miles, then 25p.
+On a vehicle you can claim actual running costs or simplified mileage at 55p a mile for the first 10,000 business miles, then 25p (the 2026/27 rates).
 We work out which one wins.
 If your costs are tiny, the £1,000 trading allowance may beat claiming real expenses, and we check that too.

-Self-employed National Insurance comes in two flavours, and most sole traders are fuzzy on both.
+Self-employed National Insurance, or NI, comes in two parts, and most sole traders are fuzzy on both.

-If your profits are low, paying Class 2 voluntarily can be one of the best-value decisions you make, protecting your pension record for a small sum.
+If your profits are low, paying Class 2 voluntarily at £3.65 a week can be one of the best-value decisions you make, protecting your pension for a small sum.
 We work out exactly what applies to you and flag when the voluntary route is worth it.

 As a sole trader, life is simple.
 You and the business are one and the same, your admin is light, and you pay Income Tax and National Insurance on your profit through Self Assessment.

 Earn more, and a limited company can often keep more in your pocket.
-You pay Corporation Tax on profit, then draw a small salary and dividends, which can be more efficient at higher levels of income.
+A company pays Corporation Tax on its profits, from 19 per cent up to £50,000 to 25 per cent above £250,000 with marginal relief in between, and you draw a mix of salary and dividends that can be more efficient at higher income.

-But a company brings real admin: year-end accounts and a Confirmation Statement at Companies House, director responsibilities and tighter record-keeping.
-It is not automatically better, it is better at a certain level of profit.
+But a company brings real admin: annual accounts and a Confirmation Statement at Companies House, director duties and tighter record-keeping.
+It is not automatically better.
+It is better at a certain level of profit.

-The honest answer depends on your numbers.
-We model both and tell you which one genuinely leaves you better off, rather than pushing you into a company you do not need yet.
+The honest answer depends on your numbers, so we model both and tell you which one genuinely leaves you better off.
+We will not push you into a company just to earn a bigger fee.
+If staying a sole trader wins, we will say so.

 Good books sound dull.
-Done right, they are the difference between guessing and knowing what you can afford to take out of the business.
+Done right, they are the difference between guessing and knowing what you can safely take out of the business.

-We set up your bookkeeping with simple mobile invoicing and receipt capture, so you snap a photo at the job rather than hunting through a shoebox in January.
+We set up your sole trader bookkeeping with simple mobile invoicing and receipt capture, so you snap a photo at the job rather than hunting through a shoebox in January.

-It also gets you ready for Making Tax Digital for Income Tax, which will require self-employed people over a certain income to keep digital records and send HMRC quarterly updates.
+It also gets you ready for Making Tax Digital for Income Tax, or MTD.
+From April 2026, self-employed people with qualifying income over £50,000 must keep digital records and send HMRC quarterly updates.
+The threshold falls to £30,000 from April 2027 and £20,000 from April 2028.
 Get your records digital now and the change is barely noticeable.
 Leave it, and it becomes a deadline-week scramble.

-Most sole traders pay between £99 and £199 a month, depending on how much you need us to do.
+Our accountant fees for a sole trader are one predictable fixed monthly fee, so you always know what you are paying.
+Most sole traders pay between £129 and £250 a month, depending on how much you need us to do.

 Startups and small companies that need essential compliance and year-end support without VAT or payroll.